Hack and slash: Role-playing games

 The term "hack and slash" itself has roots in "pen and paper" role-playing games such as Dungeons & Dragons (D&D), denoting campaigns of violence with no other plot elements or significant goal.
 The term itself dates at least as far back as 1980, as shown in a Dragon article by Jean Wells and Kim Mohan which includes the following statement: "There is great potential for more than hacking and slashing in D&D or AD&D; there is the possibility of intrigue, mystery and romance involving both sexes, to the benefit of all characters in a campaign."

 Hack and slash made the transition from the tabletop to role-playing video games, usually starting in D&D-like worlds.
-This form of gameplay influenced a wide range of action role-playing games, including games such as Xanadu and Diablo.
-Meanwhile, RPG games under the Soulslike theme have originally been referred to as hack and slash RPG games, especially with the release of Bloodborne in 2015 with its similar stylish combat mechanics.
+This form of gameplay influenced a wide range of action role-playing games, including games such as Xanadu and Diablo series.
+Dynasty Warriors 4 developed by Omega Force and published by Koei features hack and slash action gameplay from a third person perspective similar to previous titles in the series.
+Also, player personas, weapons, and bodyguards in that game can gain experience from combat that increase their rank, which strengthens their combat statistics.
+Other video games like Samurai Warriors (again developed by Omega Force and published by Koei) and Drakengard have created a "Musou or Musō style" subgenre of hack and slash action role playing games.
+Meanwhile, RPG games under the Soulslike theme were originally been referred to as hack and slash RPG games, especially with the release of Bloodborne in 2015 with its similar stylish combat mechanics.
+Other franchises from different genres have some games which left their previous genres or identities and dived into the hack and slash action RPG genre such as the Final Fantasy series with Final Fantasy XVI and Final Fantasy Crystal Chronicles.